IBM/ocp4-power-workload-tools/manifests/nx-gzip-privileged/README.md

 pod/ocp4-nx-gzip-power-workload-dk7tc   1/1     Running   0          51s
 ```

-To test with Privileged mode, you can use `nx-gzip-privileged`.
+To test with Privileged mode, you can use

-### Copy the Test artifact into the running Pod

-explain how to copy over the compiled binary

-### Run the Test Artifact

-explain how to setup the test file
-explain how to run it.